-Wendy DesChene (Canada) and Jeff Schmuki (USA) operate under the guise of PlantBot Genetics Inc., a parody of Big Agricultural Firms who skilfully manipulate current food production and distribution systems.
+Wendy DesChene (Métis Nation Canada) and Jeff Schmuki (USA) operate under the guise of PlantBot Genetics Inc., a parody of Big Agricultural Firms who skilfully manipulate current food production and distribution systems.

 PlantBot Genetics combines tactical media and public space to promote critical thinking and political action on environmental issues.
-By imitating actual corporate practice, we underscore the potential consequences of the global corporatization of agriculture, the natural environment, and public space.
-The Monsantra Project explores the lack of transparency and corporate “grafting” of food production and distribution by releasing humorous next-generation, robot-plant hybrids to prompt critical discussion on the environmental costs of intensive agricultural practices.
+By satirically imitating corporate practice through commercial products, we underscore the consequences of the global corporatization of agriculture, the natural environment, and public space.
+Our whimsical produce underscores the lack of transparency and corporate “grafting” of food production and distribution by releasing humorous next-generation, robot-plant hybrids to prompt critical discussion on the environmental costs of intensive agricultural practices.

 The ongoing Moth Project underscores the decline of the pollinator populations and the need to preserve the environment while short-circuiting doomsday predictions.
 Moths play a vital role in telling us more about the health of our environment and can give us crucial clues on the effects of farming practices, pesticides, air pollution, and climate change.
 The Moth Project creates interactive public engagements focusing on environmental education and empowers audiences through citizen science and backyard naturalism that lead to new conversations and civic action.
 Free downloadable field guides on area-specific pollinators and collaborative wheat-paste murals can be used by anyone to identify moths while providing information supporting pollinators of all types.

 We seek to energize a place by providing a platform for interaction and engagement.
 PlantBot Programming is directly linked to the community, rigorous yet poetic projects are often designed to include the local citizenry and continue long after our departure.
 Solar Power, Hydroponics, Robotics, and Community Action shapes the present and will determine the future.
-With everyone, we share how easy and rewarding it is to go off grid, to recycle and refashion, and to retool, reducing our carbon footprint and becoming more self-reliant and encourage social responsibility and civic engagement.
-Whether it be a street, museum, or gallery based event, our goal is to connect the public to environmental concerns, to inspire audiences in an entertaining yet informative way.
+With everyone, we share how easy and rewarding it is to go off-grid, recycle and refashion, and retool, reducing our carbon footprint and becoming more self-reliant, and encouraging social responsibility and civic engagement.
+Whether it be a street, museum, or gallery-based event, our goal is to connect the public to environmental concerns and to inspire audiences in an entertaining yet informative way.

 Why Street Based Actions and Tactical Media?